 This is the time when families enjoy kayaking, canoeing, water skiing, sailing and other water activities.
 Remember that in the winter many of these lakes freeze and these activities cannot be enjoyed.
 Boats go on storage and taken out again in the spring.

-There are many places to ski and snowboard as well as skate.
+There are many places in Canada to ski and snowboard as well as skate.
 The lakes in the cottage areas often get frozen during the winter months so people continue to go to their cottage to enjoy winter activities.

 But for experiencing the wilderness, Canada is second to none.

-These parks are full of them and, at times, they get bored there and wander off residential areas.
-Here's raccoon family that visits us regularly at the cottage, takes a branch and goes to sleep while keeping watch of the bird feeder.
+These parks are full of wildlife and, at times, they get bored there and wander off residential areas.
+Here's a raccoon family that visits us regularly at the cottage, takes a branch and goes to sleep while keeping watch of the bird feeder.